Bacterial Meningitis Information

 Bacterial Meningitis Vaccination Requirement

 During the last Texas legislative session, Texas Senate Bill 1107 (SB 1107) was passed and signed into law by Texas State Governor Rick Perry.
-Effective January 1, 2012, SB 1107 requires all students (under age 30) entering an institution of higher education (public and private) to either receive a vaccination against bacterial meningitis or meet certain criteria for declining such a vaccination before the first day of the semester.
+Effective January 1, 2012, SB 1107 requires all students (21 or younger) entering an institution of higher education (public and private) to either receive a vaccination against bacterial meningitis or meet certain criteria for declining such a vaccination before the first day of the semester.

 Students are strongly encouraged to obtain the bacterial meningitis vaccination before entering the United States or moving to the Mount Pleasant area.
 If you have any questions, please contact the Registrarâ€™s Office at (903)434-8100.